elliottash/emotionmeter/README.md

 and

 - put the .csv file that contains your dataset in folder `data`.
 You may try with [our dataset](https://polybox.ethz.ch/index.php/s/Us2HeNYzsu509dm).
-- put the the word lists `affect_list.txt` and `cognition_list.txt` in folder `word_lists`.
-You may also use your own or use ours (already provided in this repository).
+- make sure the word lists `affect_list.txt` and `cognition_list.txt` are in folder `word_lists`.
+You may also use your own.
 You could get it from the same [link](https://polybox.ethz.ch/index.php/s/Us2HeNYzsu509dm) if they do not already exist.

 To use,
 - import the package `EmotionMeter` and create the instance of it, specifying `data_path` and `text_column`